manganna/BigDataAssignments/secgovanalyze/Fridemo.md

 </tbody>
 </table>

-`Inference: Netflix spends most of the money in finance activities, mainly because it's a high performant stock in the Wall Street and so there are regular payments of dividends by Walmart.`
+`Inference: Walmart spends most of the money in finance activities, mainly because it's a high performant stock in the Wall Street and so there are regular payments of dividends by Walmart.`
 `Walmart has managed to keep it's Ops expenditure to a minimum which is a good thing, indicating automating is slowly coming into picture to reduce costs.`

 Visualizing Balance Sheet!
 ========================================================
+class: small-code

-This dataset highlights core components of Balance sheet of Netflix
+This dataset highlights core components of Balance sheet of Walmart.

 ```r
 wmtBalanceSheet_simple<- expose( wmtBalanceSheet,